iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 |   2   |Length|   2           |uint16 (Big Endian)| Length of message (65 KB max)|

 #### Handshake
 The handshake message is the first message which must be sent and received to/from a neighbor.
 It is used to construct the identity of the neighbor.
 If the advertised server socket port, coordinator address or mwm does not correspond to the receiving node’s configuration, the connection is dropped.
-It also sends its support for message types as a bit array.
-Each index of the bit array corresponds to a supported message type.
-If the bit on that index is turned on, then the corresponding message type is supported by the node.
-For example, `[01101110, 01010001]` denotes that this node supports message types 2, 3, 4, 6, 7, 9, 13 and 15.
-Thus, the length of the bit array depends on the number of message types supported.
-The nodes can use that information to know what message types can be realyed to the peers.
+It also sends its support for gossip protocol versions as a bit array.
+Each index of the bit array corresponds to a supported gossip protocol version.
+If the bit on that index is turned on, then the corresponding protocol version is supported by the node.
+For example, `[01101110, 01010001]` denotes that this node supports protocol versions 2, 3, 4, 6, 7, 9, 13 and 15.
+Thus, the length of the bit array depends on the number of protocol versions supported.
+The nodes can use that information to know what message types can be relayed to the peers.

 | Order | Description            | Length (bytes) |